Kew, Richmond upon Thames, London, TW9 4DU

 We are looking for someone who is passionate about developing an inclusive and diverse archive sector.
 You will have knowledge of current approaches to development and implementation of inclusion policy and practice across the Creative and Cultural Heritage sector and demonstrable experience of creating partnerships and networks to develop and deliver collaborative projects that produce sustainable outcomes.
 You will be confident and sensitive with the ability to communicate complex issues to a diverse audience and influence, advocate and build relationships internally and externally.

 How to apply:

-To submit your application please click the 'Apply now' button on this page, where you will be asked to upload a CV and supporting statement.
-In your supporting statement please explain how you meet each of the essential criteria below.
+To submit your application please click the 'Apply now' button on this page.
+You will be asked to upload a CV and statement of suitability.
+In your statement of suitability please explain how you meet each of the essential criteria below.
 You may draw on knowledge, skills, abilities, experience gained from paid work, domestic responsibilities, education, leisure interests and voluntary activities.
 Please note selection for interview will largely be based on the information you provide in this section.

 Things you need to know

 Feedback will only be provided if you attend an interview or assessment.

 sets out the standards of behaviour expected of civil servants.